Buffy fans support Charisma Carpenter as she calls out ‘problematic’ season of Angel

-Buffy fans support Charisma Carpenter as she hits out at ‘problematic’ Angel season 4
+Buffy fans support Charisma Carpenter as she calls Angel season 4 ‘problematic’

 ’This is the HARSHEST burn I’ve ever heard,’ one fan replied